 Real-world use cases of Computer Vision require hardware to run, cameras to provide the visual input, and computing hardware for AI inference.

-Especially for mission-critical AI vision use cases that depend on near real-time video analytics, deploying AI solutions to edge computing devices (Edge AI) is the only way to overcome latency limitations of centralized cloud computing (see Edge Intelligence).
+Especially for mission-critical AI vision use cases that depend on near real-time video analytics, deploying AI solutions to edge computing devices (Edge AI) is the only way to overcome the latency limitations of centralized cloud computing (see Edge Intelligence).

 A fine example is a farming analytics system that is used for animal monitoring.
-Such an AI vision system is considered mission-critical because timeouts may severely impact the livestock.
-Also, the data load is immense as the system is meant to capture and do inference for 30 images per second per camera feed.
+Such an AI vision system is considered mission-critical because timeouts may severely impact livestock.
+Also, the data load is immense as the system is meant to capture and perform inference for 30 images per second per camera feed.
 For an average setup of 100 cameras, we get a volume of 259.2 million images per day.
-Without edge computing, all this data would need to be sent to the cloud, leading up to bottleneck problems that drive costs (unexpected cloud cost spikes after timeouts).
+Without edge computing, all this data would need to be sent to the cloud, leading to bottleneck problems that drive costs (unexpected cloud cost spikes after timeouts).

 The best option for this use-case is to run AI inference in real-time at the Edge: Analyze the data where it is being generated!
 And only communicate key data points to the cloud backend for data aggregation and further analysis.

-Complexity of Scaling Computer Vision Systems
+The Complexity of Scaling Computer Vision Systems

 Even with the promise of great hardware support for Edge deployments, developing a visual AI solution remains a complex process.